AlamiMejjati/Mtl-Implem/README.md

 If 'face' is choosen, one should know that since we treat images, the algorithm is very time consuming.
 To avoid spending a day on training,'max_iter' is restrained to 1000.

 The results are quite similar to the paper.
-However i did not crossvalidated the parameters, i just did an Heuristic choice.
+However the parameters were not crossvalidated like in the paper, An heuristic choice of the parameters has been made.